anacsanchez/Bobs-Burgers-Emporium/README.md

 # Bob's Burgers Emporium

-Aimed at veg and non-veg burger lovers, Bob's Burgers* Emporium is an e-commerce site that allows for the purchase of Bob's Burgers.
+Bob's Burgers* Emporium is an e-commerce site that allows for the purchase of exclusive Bob's Burgers Specials.

 [Bob's Burgers Emporium Beta Site](https://burgers-emporium.herokuapp.com/)

 This site was developed in 10 days as a final project for the Grace Hopper Program at Fullstack Academy.
-Because Bob's Burgers Emporium was built for educational rather than commercial use, the site does not actually allow users to purchase bugers.
+Because Bob's Burgers Emporium was built for educational rather than commercial use, the site does not actually allow users to purchase burgers.

 ## App Functionality

-Bob's Burgers Emporium is an app that allows users to view and buy burgers from Bob's Burger Emporium.

-Users can browse burgers, add and edit items in a virtual cart, and place an order.
-Users have the option of creating an account via local login or Google OAuth, allowing them to save and view their order history.
+Guests and registered users can browse burgers, add items to a cart, and place orders.
+Visitors have the option of creating an account via local login or Google, allowing them to save their shopping cart and view their order history.

-Administrative users can add, edit, delete and view users, orders, burgers, and categories.
+Administrative users can add, edit, and delete users, orders, burgers, and categories.

 ## Technologies Used